-Specifically, the findings of this study can raise awareness about the different challenges faced by a parent who takes care of a child with special needs and consequently becomes an eye-opener for the people around to become more compassionate and supportive to these families.
-Furthermore, the results can also be a basis in the formulation of policies, programs and interventions that can be used by healthcare and special education professionals and social workers.
-The teachers can use this study as they help create a supportive educational program and learning environments for the children with multiple disabilities while social workers can provide disability-related programs such as counseling services and support system for these families.
+Specifically, the findings of this study can raise awareness about the different challenges faced by a parent who takes care of a child with special needs and consequently become an eye-opener for the people around to become more compassionate and supportive to these families.
+Furthermore, the results can also be a basis in the formulation of policies, programs, and interventions that can be used by healthcare and special education professionals and social workers.
+The teachers can use this study as they help create a supportive educational program and learning environments for the children with multiple disabilities, while social workers can provide disability-related programs such as counseling services and a support system for these families.
 In addition, this study can also be a source of information for future research by those who want to do exploration on parents’ experiences in dealing with children with multiple disabilities.

-While, in a wider perspective, this case study can significantly contribute towards the main goal of improving the quality of life of those children with multiple disabilities and their parents.
+While in a wider perspective, this case study can significantly contribute towards the main goal of improving the quality of life of those children with multiple disabilities and their parents.
 Through this study, it clearly shows that Holy Cross of Davao College is an institution that aims to provide opportunities for its students to navigate on topics that does not only allow its students to become more empathetic and to contribute to the academic field of studies related to special needs education but also to expose them to the important realities of life which would consequently help them become advocates of fostering a more inclusive and encouraging atmosphere for these families.

 This study focused on the exploration of the life experiences of a parent in navigating day-to-day existence with a child who has multiple disabilities.
 The research questions that guide this study are what challenges and difficulties does the parent experience in caring for their child with multiple disabilities, what internal and external resources does the parent have access to cope with the stresses of caring for their child, and how does the parent provide insights into the challenges, difficulties, and coping strategies in caring for their child with multiple disabilities.

-Since the general objective of this study is to explore the everyday living of a parent whose child is struggling with multiple disabilities, then I will bank on ontological assumption as the main framework in providing a thorough understanding of this exploration.
-The philosophical assumption typed as ontology is basically defined as the study on how reality is perceived.
-This means that it is more concerned about giving people an explanation of why things exist, what is its nature and the reasons behind what we know in the experiences that happen around us.
+Since the general objective of this study is to explore the everyday living of a parent whose child is struggling with multiple disabilities, I will bank on ontological assumptions as the main framework in providing a thorough understanding of this exploration.
+The philosophical assumption known as ontology is defined as the study of how reality is perceived.
+This means that it is more concerned about giving people an explanation of why things exist, what its nature is and the reasons behind what we know in the experiences that happen around us.

 Knowing the everyday existence of a parent will uncover many realities.
 This may include the presence of difficulties as presented through the different struggles shared.
-For example, the emotional, physical, and mental demands as well as social isolation and financial struggles may be considered as challenges felt by the carer of a child with multiple disabilities.
-In addition, the coping strategies employed by the ones directly associated with the child posed to be an important aspect that needs to be navigated.
-Lastly, how parents see themselves as carers of a child with multiple disabilities are important realities for which ontological assumption can revolve upon.
+For example, the emotional, physical, and mental demands, as well as social isolation and financial struggles, may be considered as challenges felt by the carer of a child with multiple disabilities.
+In addition, the coping strategies employed by those directly associated with the child posed to be an important aspect that needs to be navigated.
+Lastly, how parents see themselves as carers of a child with multiple disabilities is are important reality upon which ontological assumptions can revolve.

 Theoretical Lens